The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 .inStore |

-In English environments, while the text didn't change, subtle differences were observed, such as smaller font sizes for the "Buy with" portion of the .buy button.
-Similar changes were made to .inStore.
+In English environments, the wording did not change, but minor differences were confirmed, such as a smaller font size for the "Buy with" portion of .buy.
+The same change was observed for .inStore.

-While this is speculation, it's possible that Apple intends to soften direct expressions like "purchase" or "pay."
+While speculative, this change may reflect Apple's intention to soften direct expressions like "purchase" or "pay."

 Sample Code